-- 1.3.1 Improve design layouts to minimise the need for Sewer Pump Stations (replace with gravity). - 1.3.2 Undertake an ongoing review of wastewater treatment opportunities to support the region and its industries.
+- Improve design layouts to minimise the need for Sewer Pump Stations (replace with gravity).
+1.3.1 - 1.3.2 Undertake an ongoing review of wastewater treatment opportunities to support the region and its industries.

-1.4 Promote sustainable water and wastewater urban planning and design approaches

-- 1.4.1 Formulate guidelines, policies in the Development Control Plans (DCP), and apply preapplication procedures to ensure new developments are master planned to achieve the most sustainable water, wastewater and waste outcomes. - 1.4.2 Revise modelling for water and sewer strategies once the accelerated population growth has been demonstrated. - 1.4.3 Consider initiatives to encourage and recognise sustainable practices.
-Consider: - Awards for innovation in business, development and urban design for reduction in usage of electricity, water, sewer, waste. - Introducing a sustainability ratings scheme "green star" program. - 1.4.4 Incorporate water-wise design in the public realm and sports areas.
-Consider: - Alternatives for active open space tactile / sensory garden, synthetic courts, multidisciplinary, bush food garden, sand / compacted gravels, BMX track. - Wider footpaths, garden beds, shade trees. - Detention basins drought tolerant design, below ground tanks, use of infiltration cells. - Completing the Tree Plan and incentivise the planting and maintenance of trees in line with the Tree Plan. - Building effective public open spaces that are not expanses of lawn. - Community Greenspace to replace yards for multi-unit buildings. - Urban heat mitigation measures to be installed in public areas and included in subdivision design for amenity and reduction of water usage.

-The above actions are consistent with the following of Council's CSP principles:
+1.4 Promote sustainable water and wastewater urba ACTION 1.4.1 Formulate guidelines, policies in the Development of application procedures to ensure new development sustainable water, wastewater and waste outcomes 1.4.2 Revise modelling for water and sewer strategies on been demonstrated.
+1.4.3 Consider initiatives to encourage and recognise sus - Awards for innovation in business, developme usage of electricity, water, sewer, waste. - Introducing a sustainability ratings scheme - 1.4.4 Incorporate water-wise design in the public realm a - Alternatives for active open space - tactile / s multidisciplinary, bush food garden, sand / co - Wider footpaths, garden beds, shade trees. - Detention basins - drought tolerant design, be - Completing the Tree Plan and incentivise the with the Tree Plan. - Building effective public open spaces that are - Community Greenspace to replace yards for - Urban heat mitigation measures to be installe subdivision design for amenity and reduction RELATI ONSHIP TO OTHER PLANS The above actions are consistent with the following of Cou ban planning and design approaches